A head unit is also called an infotainment system. It is a component that has a unified interface for your car stereo system.

 Benefits of Using an iPad as a Head Unit

 You can listen to your music library, or you can use apps such as iHeart radio or SiriusXM.
-You can also use any streaming services that you subscribe to, like Amazon, YouTube, Spotify, Apple Music, SoundCloud, and more.
+You can also use any streaming services that you subscribe to, like Amazon, YouTube, Spotify, Apple Music, SoundCloud (Not available on CarPlay, so thus is a bonus to use your iPad), and more.

 You can use your maps apps, such as Waze, Google Maps, or Apple Maps, and have a large display with directions when driving in unfamiliar territory.